 Mr. Au has more than 30 years of experience in the accounting and finance field.
 He worked as an accountant in the United Kingdom from 1982 to 1987 before he joined Arthur Andersen & Co. in Hong Kong in 1987.
 He then took up senior managerial positions with various companies in the finance industry.
 Mr. Au has been an executive director of finance and administration of Matilda International Hospital since October 2002.
-Mr. Au is also an independent non-executive director of Vincent Medical Holdings Limited (stock code: 1612), a company listed on the Main Board of The Stock Exchange of Hong Kong Limited.
+Mr. Au is also an independent nonexecutive director of Vincent Medical Holdings Limited (stock code: 1612), a company listed on the Main Board of The Stock Exchange of Hong Kong Limited.

-Mr. Chung Fuk Wing Danny (鍾福榮), aged 62, was appointed as an independent non-executive Director on 15 March 2016.
+Mr. Chung Fuk Wing Danny (鍾福榮), aged 63, was appointed as an independent non-executive Director on 15 March 2016.
 He is responsible for bringing an independent judgment to bear on issues of strategy, investment, policy, performance, accountability, resources, key appointments and standards of conduct.
 He is also the chairman of our nomination committee and a member of both our audit committee and remuneration committee.

 Mr. Chung graduated from the University of Windsor in Canada with a degree in Bachelor of Applied Science majoring in Civil Engineering in June 1981.
 He further received his degree of Master of Business Administration from the University of Western Sydney in Australia in August 1996.
 Mr. Chung has been registered as a Chartered Engineer with the Engineering Council in the United Kingdom since September 1987 and as a Civil (General) Engineer with the Institution of Engineers in Australia since July 1994.
-He has also been a member of the Institution of Engineering and Technology (formerly the Institution of Production Engineers) in the United Kingdom since April 1987, a member of the Institution of Engineers in Australia since August 1991 and a member of the Hong Kong Institution of Engineers since January 1997.
+He has also been a member of the Institution of Engineering and Technology (formerly the Institution of Production Engineers) in the United Kingdom since April 1987, a member of the Institution of Engineers since January 1997.